Paul Gosselin 2018

 "What we want in fact is not so much a father in Heaven as a grandfather in heaven - a senile benevolence who as they say 'liked to see young people enjoying themselves.'"
 (CS Lewis: The Problem of Pain)

 The lesson seems to be that even well-meaning wishful thinking is never a good basis for theology.
 Although MacDonald clearly was a talented writer, he was not a deep thinker.
 One should never build one’s theology based on what we “like” or how we “feel”… A true Christian must always bow to the evidence and teachings of Scripture, whether he likes them or not.
 There is a “Narrow Gate” to go through after all.
 Sadly MacDonald's promoting universalism must be labelled with the words error and heresy.
 But perhaps fundamentally some of MacDonald’s clear distaste for preaching beginning with a serious discussion of sin, confession of sin and repentance, then going on to the offer of grace, has to do with his pride??
-A balanced presentation of the Gospel does force the listener to look in the mirror of the Law, something none of the fallen sons of Adam or the fallen daughter of Eve look forward to…
+A balanced presentation of the Gospel does force the listener to look in the mirror of the Law, something none of the fallen sons of Adam or the fallen daughters of Eve look forward to…

 While in the last chapters of Malcolm, MacDonald develops his case for universalism[4], much of it appears based on a reaction to the emotionalism of preaching on sin and repentance.
 MacDonald clearly finds such distasteful and lets on that such preaching does not produce enough fruit (or at least, fruit that he likes).
 Well Evangelicals in the 21st century are on the other side of that coin.
-Much of the non-judgemental preaching by Evangelicals in the 20th century in the “Jesus loves you” and “God has a wonderful plan for your life” genre would have been heartily approved by MacDonald but, as has been pointed out by Ray Comfort, it has clearly produced BAD fruit.
+Much of the non-judgemental preaching by Evangelicals in the 20th century in the “Jesus loves you”, "Who wants to invite Jesus into their heart?" and “God has a wonderful plan for your life” genre would have been heartily approved by MacDonald but, as has been pointed out by Ray Comfort, it has clearly produced BAD fruit.
 If you sow tares in the Church, you should not be surprised when you harvest a crop of tares.
 Many Evangelicals now in positions of leadership are tempted to avoid any confrontation with the encroaching postmodern sexual jihad and immorality (as that would be judgemental), even accepting gays as “good Christians”.
 This is the logical result of a gospel that has been gutted of any serious discussion of sin, confession of sin and repentance.
 Evangelicals in positions of leadership have thus opened the door to worldly influence into the church and it has walked in and made itself at home in Evangelical churches.

 Indeed, if there is one concept in the New Testament that the present generation HATES, it is the concept of Judgment.
 But then think about this...
 Consider for a moment the postmodern concept of life after death, the postmodern non-judgemental "paradise for all", then fine, everyone will find themselves in the next life, where there will be no more death, no more illness, no more wars, no more natural disasters, etc....
 Fine.
 Perfect.
 Great.
 But if everyone goes to heaven, then think about this.
 It's possible that once you’ve settled into your heavenly abode in this non-judgemental "paradise” to the right your next-door neighbour will be Hitler and to the left Stalin will have his own mansion and across the street you’ll have the friendly neighbourhood rapist and on the second floor of your house, your manipulative mother-in-law will have her own apartment...
 And these unrepentant sinners will have all eternity to perfect their own particular brands of egoism and cruelty...
 Sounds like fun eh ?
 One doesn’t need a big theological degree to figure out that if there is no judgment after death, then this postmodern "paradise" will VERY quickly become a Hell...
 So logically the Last Judgment and Hell must exist, otherwise there can be no Paradise such as portrayed by Scripture.